fram-x/FluidTransitions/README.md

 # Fluid Transitions for React Navigation

 ## Introduction
-This project aims to implement a simple yet powerful set of constructs for building fluid transitions between screens in [React Navigation](https://reactnavigation.org).
+This project aims to implement a simple yet powerful set of constructs for building fluid transitions between elements when navigating with [React Navigation](https://reactnavigation.org).

 <img src="https://github.com/fram-x/FluidTransitions/blob/develop/docs/example.gif" width="240">

-The library implements a new navigator component (`FluidNavigator`) that works just like a `StackNavigator`.
-In addition it has a new component called `Transition` which can be used to build different types of fluid transitions that will automatically be run when navigating between screens using the regular navigation actions.
+The library implements a new navigator component called `FluidNavigator` that works just like a `StackNavigator`.
+In addition it has a new component called `Transition` which can be used to build different types of transitions that will automatically be run when navigating between screens using the regular navigation actions.

 > The Navigator's API is identical to the StackNavigator and can easily be integrated with redux and existing navigation setups.